 Israel is a Cooperating State.
 A Cooperating State implies non-voting membership in the COST CSO and in the Domain Committees.
 However, researchers from COST's Cooperating State enjoy member rights in COST Action participation.

-In order to support science and technology networking across borders, COST is also working on enhancing international cooperation by involving researchers from Near Neighbour Countries and Non-COST Countries in COST Actions on the basis of mutual benefit.
+In order to support science and technology networking across borders, COST is also working on enhancing international cooperation by involving researchers from Near Neighbour Countries and International Partner Countries in COST Actions on the basis of ascertained mutual benefit.

-In addition, COST signed Reciprocal Agreements to increase cooperation with Australia, New Zealand, South Africa and Argentina.
+In addition, COST signed Reciprocal Agreements to increase cooperation with New Zealand, South Africa and Argentina.

 Display a COST country*